Protect your assets and discover how best to achieve all your financial goals.

 - Email capabilities and access to a personal email account.

 The instructional materials required for this course are included in enrollment and will be available online.

 Set clear financial goals, make the right investments, increase financial security, and be prepared to retire someday.
 This course will help you gain control over the financial impact of your choices with tools that are useful, realistic, and easy to work into your regular routine.

 Your Financial Situation

-Throughout this course, you'll learn how to use basic financial planning tools that you can work into your everyday routine.
-In this first lesson, you'll examine your personal finances, set some basic financial goals, learn how to keep track of your finances, and gain some knowledge of recordkeeping requirements.
-You'll then learn how to assess your current financial position.
-The information that you compile during this lesson, and the methods you use to retain and store that information, can set the tone of your financial recordkeeping for the rest of your life.
+Throughout this course, you will learn how to use basic financial planning tools that you can work into your everyday routine.
+In this first lesson, you will examine your personal finances as they are today, set some basic financial goals, learn how to keep track of your finances, and gain some knowledge of record-keeping requirements.
+You will learn how to assess your current financial position.
+The information you compile during this lesson, and the methods you use to retain and store that information, can set the tone of your financial record-keeping for the rest of your life.

 The Daily Grind: Earnings, Bills, and Taxes